wli-linda/fritter-backend/README.md

 - `403` if the user is not the creator of the category
 - `400` If the items array is empty

-#### `POST /api/filters/:categoryId?isEnabled=STATUS` - Enable or disable a filter for posts
+#### `POST /api/filters/:categoryId?isEnabled=STATUS` - Enable or disable a filter for freets

 **Returns**

 - A success message
-- A object with the posts that match the filter
+- A object with the freets that match the filter

 **Throws**